alejandrohdezma/sbt-github/README.md

 ## Configuration

 By default, the plugin only downloads the information if an environment variable named `RELEASE` is present in the system SBT is running (the content of the variable is not important).
-This behaviour can be tweaked by using the `downloadInfoFromGithub` setting:
+This behavior can be tweaked by using the `downloadInfoFromGithub` setting:

 ```sbt
 ThisBuild / downloadInfoFromGithub := true
 ```

-### Download owner information if it doesn't have organization
+### Download owner information if it doesn't have an organization

 `sbt-github` will populate `organizationName`, `organizationEmail` and `organizationHomepage` with information from repository's organization.
-In case the repository doesn't belong to an organization those settings will be populated with the owner information.
-You can disable this functionallity by setting `populateOrganizationWithOwner` to `false`:
+In case the repository doesn't belong to an organization those settings will be populated with the owner's information.
+You can disable this functionality by setting `populateOrganizationWithOwner` to `false`:

 ```sbt
 ThisBuild / populateOrganizationWithOwner := false